suffolklibraries/lgc/content/collections/events/connect.md

     content:
       -
         type: text
-        text: 'Throughout the session, there will be breaks where needed and at the end, there will be a chance to sit and talk with a drink.'
+        text: 'Throughout the session, there will be breaks when necessary and at the end there will be a chance to sit and talk with a drink.'
   -
     type: paragraph
     content: